 - PDF/A-1a: PDF/A is an ISO standard for long-term preservation of documents, by embedding all the information necessary for faithful reproduction (such as fonts) while forbidding other elements (including forms, security, and encryption).
 PDF tags are written.
 If you select PDF/A-1a, the forbidden elements are grayed-out (not available). - Tagged PDF: Tagged PDF contains information about the structure of the document's contents.
 This can help to display the document on devices with different screens, and when using screen reader software.
 Some tags that are exported are table of contents, hyperlinks, and controls.
 This option can increase file sizes significantly. - Create PDF Form Submit format: Choose the format of submitting forms from within the PDF file.
 This setting overrides the control's URL property that you set in the document.
 There is only one common setting valid for the whole PDF document: PDF (sends the whole document), FDF (sends the control contents), HTML, and XML.
 Most often you will choose the PDF format. - Export bookmarks: Exports headings in Writer documents, and page names in Impress and Draw documents, as "bookmarks" (a table of contents list displayed by most PDF viewers). - Export comments: Exports comments as PDF notes.
 You may not want this! - Export automatically inserted blank pages: If selected, automatically inserted blank pages are exported to the PDF.
 This is best if you are printing the PDF double-sided.
 For example, books usually have chapters set to always start on an odd-numbered (right-hand) page.
 When the previous chapter ends on an odd page, Apache OpenOffice inserts a blank page between the two odd pages.
-This option controls whether to export that blank page. - Embed standard fonts: You can choose to embed the standard fonts (Times, Helvetica, Courier, Symbol, and ZapfDingbats) in all PDF documents created by Apache OpenOffice to enhance display accuracy in PDF viewers.
+This option controls whether to export that blank page. - Embed standard fonts: You can choose to embed the standard fonts (Times, Helvetica, Courier, Symbol, and ZapfDingbats) in all PDF documents created by Apache OpenOffice to enhance display accuracy in PDF viewers. - Embed this document inside the PDF: This will allow some OpenOffice extensions or other software to extract the original document so it can be edited and an updated PDF created without a PDF editing program.

-Initial View page of PDF Options dialog
+Initial View Page of PDF Options Dialog